 Additionally, the uses of the terms σεβάζομαι (sebazomai) translated “worshiped” and λατρεύω (latreuō) translated “served” are interchangeable and also tie the language to a cultic temple setting, and both are related to specifically religious ministerial duties.
 These terms are so interchangeable that the word translated here as “serve” is even translated as “worship” in Romans 12:1.

 The significance of the temple setting is further seen in the repetition of the terms ἀτιμάζω (atimaso) (verb) and ἀτιμάω (atimao) (noun) the root of which is translated as “dishonor” or “shame”.
-These terms are related to the shame of nakedness that Adam and Eve felt at the fall of humanity in Genesis 3.
-Yet in this passage it is turned on its head to be an positive use instead of a negative one.
+These terms are related to the shame of nakedness that Adam and Eve fell at the fall of humanity in Genesis 3.
+Yet in this passage, it is turned on its head to be a positive use instead of a negative one.
 So instead of feeling the shame of nakedness from the fall, it is embraced and celebrated.
-This is once again related to the original important concept of replacing God with creature so that it is the creature that is worshipped, making what was originally shameful at the fall, shameless in its worship.
+This is once again related to the original important concept of replacing God with a creature so that it is the creature that is worshipped, making what was originally shameful at the fall, shameless in its worship.